 We may change fees, charges, interest rates and other conditions at any time.
-The following table sets out how we will notify you of any change.
+The following table sets when we will notify you of any change.

-Type of change Notice Increasing any fee or charge 20 days Adding a new fee or charge 20 days Reducing the number of fee-free transactions permitted on your account 20 days Changing the minimum balance to which an account keeping fee applies 20 days Changing the method by which interest is calculated 20 days Changing the circumstances when interest is credited to your account 20 days Changing interest rates on the day of change Changing any other term or condition when we next communicate with you
+Type of change Minimum Notice Increasing any fee or charge 20 days Adding a new fee or charge 20 days Reducing the number of fee-free transactions permitted on your account 20 days Changing the minimum balance to which an account keeping fee applies 20 days Changing the method by which interest is calculated 20 days Changing the circumstances when interest is credited or debited to your account 20 days Increasing your liability for losses relating to ePayments (see the ePayments Conditions of Use Section 3 on page 16 for a description of ePayments) 20 days Imposing, removing or changing any periodic transaction limit relating to ePayments 20 days

+Type of change Minimum Notice Changing any other term or condition when we next communicate with you